-Tests show that your body is able to develop immunity against a second Legionella infection but how long immunity lasts is unknown.
+Tests show that your body is able to develop immunity against a second Legionella infection but how long immunity lasts is not known.
 It is therefore important to take care at all times.

-People who are at increased risk of Legionnaires' disease
+Who are the people with an increased risk of Legionnaires' disease?

 Some people are more likely to contract Legionnaires' disease, including: